dolphindb/release/1.30/README.md

 - Changed the data type of `errorCode` of Class `ErrorCodeInfo` from int to string. (**1.30.0.17.2**)
 - Added new methods `hasError` and `succeed` to check whether the data is written properly. (**1.30.0.17.2**)
 - Fixed an issue where the creation of objects in class `DBConnectionPool` fails when the parameter *loadBalance* is set to True. (**1.30.0.17.3**)
+- Fixed the issue where uploading a DataFrame fails if the first row of a string column is None. (**1.30.0.17.4**)